Skip to Content

 Toygers are extremely affectionate and can attach themselves to their humans.
 It is an active breed but definitely a lap cat.
 They love to play – particularly with feather toys – and have lots of energy.
 But once they are worn out they will come and seek out your lap.

 Their coats are dense and soft with a luxurious appearance.
-This expensive cat breed currently only has one colour which is brown mackerel tabby.
+This expensive cat breed currently only has one color: brown mackerel tabby.
 The mix of black and gold drive their resemblance to tigers.

 toyger cat